 Form PF.
-On October 31, 2011, the SEC and CFTC adopted reporting rules under the Advisers Act and Commodity Exchange Act.
-The SEC rule requires investment advisers registered with the SEC that advise one or more private funds and have at least \$150 million in private fund assets under management to file Form PF with the SEC.
+Investment advisers registered with the SEC that advise one or more private funds and have at least \$150 million in private fund assets under management are required to file Form PF with the SEC.
 The CFTC rule requires commodity pool operators and commodity trading advisors registered with the CFTC to satisfy certain CFTC filing requirements with respect to private funds by filing Form PF with the SEC, but only if those CPOs and CTAs are also registered with the SEC as investment advisers and are required to file Form PF under the Advisers Act.
 The CFTC rule also allows such CPOs and CTAs to satisfy certain CFTC filing requirements with respect to commodity pools that are not private funds by filing Form PF with the SEC.
 Advisers must file Form PF electronically, on a confidential basis.
 Under the reporting requirements, private fund advisers are divided by size into two broad groups: large advisers and smaller advisers.
 Large private fund advisers include any adviser with \$1.5 billion or more in hedge fund assets under management, \$1 billion in liquidity fund or registered money market fund assets under management, or \$2 billion in private equity fund assets under management.
-Large private fund advisers must file Form PF on a guarterly basis and must provide more detailed information than smaller advisers.
-Smaller private fund advisers must file Form PF only once a year within 120 days of the end of the fiscal year, and report only basic information regarding the private funds they advise (starting with fiscal years ending on or after December 15, 2012).
+Large private fund advisers must file Form PF on a quarterly basis and must provide more detailed information than smaller advisers.
+Smaller private fund advisers must file Form PF only once a year within 120 days of the end of the fiscal year, and report only basic information regarding the private funds they advise.

 Form SLT and Form SHC.
 In 2011, the Department of Treasury adopted Form SLT designed to gather information on cross-border ownership of long-term securities by U.S. foreign residents for use in forming U.S. international financial and monetary policies.
-The form is required to be filed by all U.S. individuals or entities who qualify as U.S. resident custodians, issuers and/or endinvestors and whose consolidated long-term reportable securities exceed \$1 billion as of the last business days of the reporting month.
-Where the securities are held by a U.S.-resident custodian, the Form SLT would be due from the custodian and not from the beneficial owner of the securities.
-Form SLT is required to be filed based on a reporting date of the last business day of each guarter and as of the last business day of each month in which the \$1 billion threshold is exceed and monthly thereafter.
+The form is required to be filed by all U.S. individuals or entities who qualify as U.S. resident custodians, issuers and/or end-investors and whose consolidated long-term reportable securities exceed \$1 billion as of the last business days of the reporting month.
+Where the securities are held by a

+U.S. resident custodian, the Form SLT would be due from the custodian and not from the beneficial owner of the securities.
+Form SLT is required to be filed based on a reporting date of the last business day of each quarter and as of the last business day of each month in which the \$1 billion threshold is exceed and monthly thereafter.
 The form must be submitted no later than 23rd calendar day of the month following the applicable reporting date.
 Advisers should review whether they have any reporting obligations with respect to Form SLT with respect to any accounts where they act as adviser and/or custodian.

 Hart-Scott-Rodino Filings.
 Parties to certain transactions (including purchases of publicly traded securities) that meet certain thresholds to file premerger notification forms with the FTC and Department of Justice Antitrust Division may be required to make filings under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the "HSR Act").
-If a fund is making an acquisition that would result in the ownership of voting securities or assets valued above the minimum threshold (\$70.9 million for 2013) using the HSR Act's valuation mechanics, legal consultation should be obtained regarding the filing obligations or the availability of applicable exemptions.
+If a fund is making an acquisition that would result in the ownership of voting securities or assets valued above the minimum threshold (\$70.9 million in 2013 with the 2014 threshold to be released in mid-January 2014) using the HSR Act's valuation mechanics, legal consultation should be obtained regarding the filing obligations or the availability of applicable exemptions.